The HOMES Clinic began in 1999...

 HHH & Cathedral Clinic

 Established by Christ Church Cathedral, the Beacon is a 501(c)(3) nonprofit that provides social services to Houston area homeless.
-Services include the Beacon Day Center, which provides essential services such as meals, laundry and case management; Brigid’s Hope, a transitional residence serving homeless women who have left the Texas prison and jail system; and the Cathedral Justice Project, a legal aid program providing pro-bono legal services to the poor and homeless.
-In 2011 the Beacon provided services to over 11,500 clients.
+Services include: the Beacon Day Center, which provides essential services such as meals, laundry and case management; Brigid’s Hope, a transitional residence serving homeless women who have left the Texas prison and jail system; and the Cathedral Justice Project, a legal aid program providing pro-bono legal services to the poor and the homeless.
+In 2011, the Beacon provided services to over 11,500 clients.
 Through its partnership with HOMES, the Beacon provides an opportunity for volunteers to meet and learn about this population before each clinic day as well as a natural entry point for those with medical issues to obtain assistance at HOMES.
 Visit their website.